Skip to main content

 • Stick to 2 fonts maximum

-2. Color Psychology for LinkedIn:
+2. Color Psychology for LinkedIn

-• Blue: Trust, professionalism (LinkedIn’s color)
+• Blue: Trust, professionalism (LinkedIn’s color—use strategically)

-• Green: Growth, success
+• Green: Growth, success, sustainability

-• Orange: Energy, creativity
+• Orange: Energy, creativity, enthusiasm

-• Gray: Sophistication, corporate
+• Gray: Sophistication, corporate authority

-• White: Clarity, simplicity
+• White: Clarity, simplicity, clean design

-3. Compression Without Quality Loss:
+3. Compression Without Quality Loss

 • Use tools like TinyPNG for PNGs